mericano1/salvadore.me/src/posts/bio.md

 # Hi 👋, I'm Andrew

-I am a father of two great boys, a lucky husband of a lovely woman and a technology leader.
+I am a lucky father of two boys, a lucky husband and a technology leader.
 I work for [Coinrule](web.coinrule.com).
 We help people automate their crypto trading strategies with a simple and accessible UI.

 > To build a great product you need a solid technology foundation.
 Unfortunately that is not sufficient.
 >